Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 She knew it was over, taking his rook with her king in protest.

-Fell smiled as he slid the black queen forward.
+Fell smiled, his eyes dimmed as he slid the black queen forward.
 "Mate," he said softly.

 ---